 Once adopted, the Board has the authority to amend the budget.
 While the legal level of budgetary control is at the fund level, the Department maintains stricter control at line item levels to serve various needs.
-The Chief Administrative Officer or his designate may transfer budget amounts between line items but any increase to the expenditure budget and funding level of the contributions from the partner cities, as a whole requires the approval of the Board.
-Additionally, the Department uses the encumbrance system to reduce budget balances by issuing purchase orders to avoid over-commitment of resources.
+The Chief Administrative Officer or his/her designee may transfer budget amounts between line items but any increase to the expenditure budget and funding level of the contributions from the partner cities, as a whole requires the approval of the Board.